This diploma of higher education has two stages, each comprising 120 credits.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Natural Sciences.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Natural Sciences.

 Recognition in your country